Jorge Polanco Preview, Player Props: Twins vs. Brewers

 Jorge Polanco At The Plate

+- He has hit a home run in 15.4% of his games this year, and 3.6% of his plate appearances.

-- In 33.3% of his games this season, Polanco has had at least one RBI.
-He's picked up more than one in 17.6% and driven in three or more of his team's runs in three contests.
+- Polanco has an RBI in 17 of 52 games this year, with multiple RBI in nine of them.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.